1987 Citroen 2CV ‘Dolly’

 THE RESTORATION.

-On August 4, 1925, a car similar to this club car set of on a journey that would record it as the first car to travel around Australia.
+On August 4, 1925, a car similar to this club car set off on a journey to record it as the first car to travel around Australia.

-Frank and Beryl Smith are not intending to make the trip in “Lemondrop” but the historical value of this model was enough incentive to undertake the restoration
+Frank and Beryl Smith do not intend to make the trip in “Lemondrop,” but the historical value of this model was enough incentive to undertake the restoration.

 cit2

-It can be a long drawn out journey, not for the impatient, and when all is found the old parts will need tender care for mostly the will be old, rusty and tired.
+It can be a long, drawn-out journey, not for the impatient.
+When all is found, the old parts will need tender care, for they are mostly old, rusty, and tired.

 1988 Kingaroy

-A good chassis, springs, a front axle, motor and radiator.
+A good chassis, springs, a front axle, a motor and a radiator.
 This motor had been used to drive a saw bench and a connecting rod had penetrated the bottom of the motor

 1987 Rockhampton